OlehSarapuk/my-taxi-service-project/README.md

 <h1><img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTOWdut794eIE4UCGs7dZflfwFwIDQsj3Ma_A&usqp=CAU" width="50" height="50"/> Taxi Service <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTOWdut794eIE4UCGs7dZflfwFwIDQsj3Ma_A&usqp=CAU" alt="My Image" width="50" height="50"/></h1>

-This project is designed to function as a simplified version of a real taxi service.<br> Authenticated users have the ability to add or delete<br>
+This project is designed to function as a simplified version of a real taxi service.
-information pertaining to cars, manufacturers, and drivers.<br>
+Authenticated users have the ability to add or delete information pertaining to cars, manufacturers, and drivers.
 Additionally, users can check for the existence of specific entities within the system as needed.

 ## Features